 3.9 Some non-designated heritage assets are considered to be sufficiently significant to the local community or to the local environment that they are formally identified by the Local Planning Authority.
 In the Borough of Ealing these non-designated assets, and what is considered special about them, are recorded in the Local Heritage Register which consists of the Local Heritage List and the List of Buildings of Façade or Group Value.
-They are also mentioned in the CA Appraisals which, in addition, include a third category of buildings of special note within CAs which are known as 'key unlisted buildings'.
-These include non-designated heritage assets that do not form part of the Local Heritage Register, but contribute positively to the CA. These have been reviewed as part of the strategic review of CAs exercise (2020/21).
+They are also mentioned in the CA Appraisals under 'key unlisted buildings' which, in addition, include 'positive contributors' within CAs.
+The value of positive contributors is derived from their significance to the CA as a whole.
+In cases where they have significant heritage in their own right, and meet selection criteria, they are also identified as non-designated heritage assets in the Local Heritage Register.
+These have been reviewed as part of the strategic review of CAs exercise.